grsubramanian/guitar-patterns/README.md

 ## Building the program

-1. Install git on your system.
+1. If not already done, install git on your system.
 See https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

-2. Install the Go programming language on your system.
+2. If not already done, install the Go programming language on your system.
 See https://golang.org/doc/install.

+3. If not already done, install the `goimports` tool by running `go install `

+4. If not already done, install the `golint` tool by running `go install golang.org/x/lint/golint@latest`.

+5. If not already done, install `make`.
+The instructions can vary by OS and distribution.

-3. Clone this repository.
+6. Clone this repository.
 See https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository.

-4. Go into the cloned directory, for example in Unix / Linux systems by running `cd guitar-chord-shapes`.
+7. Go into the cloned directory, for example in Unix / Linux systems by running `cd guitar-chord-shapes`.

-5. Build the program by running `go build -o bin/ cmd/main.go`.
+8. Build the program by running `make`.
+This will generate the binary at `./bin/main`.

 ## Running the program